-Our Department has one of the most extensive and innovative imaging and characterisation facilities in the UK - something that our researchers are able to take advantage of in their work.
+The Department has one of the most extensive and innovative imaging and characterisation facilities in the UK - something that our researchers are able to take advantage of in their work.
 Research in this area aims to develop a better understanding of advanced materials and their performance through advanced imaging and characterisation while developing the characterisation techniques further.
 Find out more on our Imaging and Characterisation research theme page and our Surface Characterisation page

 A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our graduates work in the most prestigious institutions and organisations throughout the world, and much of the Department's research has a significant impact on society and commerce.

 The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level.
 There are flexible study packages available, as well as an extensive range of postgraduate research studentships and projects , and funding, scholarships and awards with many of our research students sponsored by a variety of Department, University and industry resources.Visit our research projects page to browse our range of currently available projects.